-- Students must meet all the respective degree requirements of the School of Graduate Studies and the participating graduate unit. - Students must meet the requirements of the collaborative specialization as follows: - IDS1000H (0.5 full-course equivalent [FCE]): a core course meeting every other week throughout the academic year involving a mix of classes covering a substantive theme.
-This course must be taken in addition to the 5.5 FCEs required for the MEnvSc program. - Participate regularly and actively in the Development Policy and Power Seminar Series SRM3333H. - 1.5 elective FCEs from the following: EES1122H, EES1134H, EES1135H, EES3002H. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must meet all the respective degree requirements of the School of Graduate Studies and the participating graduate unit. - Students must meet the requirements of the collaborative specialization as follows: - IDS1000H Development Policy and Power: a core course meeting every other week throughout the academic year involving a mix of classes covering a substantive theme.
+This course must be taken in addition to the 5.5 FCEs required for the MEnvSc program. - Participate regularly and actively in the SRM3333H Master's Seminar Series.

+- 1.5 elective FCEs from the following: EES1122H Global Environmental Security and Sustainable Development, EES1134H Climate Change Policy, EES1135H Environmental Change and Human Health, EES3002H Conservation Policy. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.